The best Nintendo Switch deals to score this Cyber Monday

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best Nintendo Switch deals for Cyber Monday 2022: Top offers on consoles, games and bundles
+Cyber Monday Nintendo Switch deals 2022: Top offers on OLED and lite, consoles, games and more

 Jump in your kart because it’s your last chance to score savings on the Nintendo Switch OLED and more